savonet/book/language.md

 ### Interactive mode

-In order to test the functions that will be introduced in this section, it can be convenient to use the _interactive mode_ of Liquidsoap which can be used to type small expressions and immediately see their result.
+In order to test the functions that will be introduced in this section, it can be convenient to use the _interactive mode_\index{interactive mode} of Liquidsoap which can be used to type small expressions and immediately see their result.
 This interactive mode is rarely used in practice, but is useful to learn the language and do small experiments.
 It can be started with

 ```
 liquidsoap --interactive